Golden Hour: The best time for photos on your wedding day

 If golden hour is a new concept to you, it’s best described as the time just before and after the sun sets in the afternoon or evening (depending on where you are).

-At the time of writing this, it is December 21st 2018, in Perth, and the sun will set tonight at 7:22pm.
+At the time of writing this, it is December 21st 2018 in Perth and the sun will set tonight at 7:22pm.
 How do I know this?
-Well I don’t have “the sight”, rather a quick google search will give you all the info you need!
+Well a quick google search ie “today’s sunset time” will give you all the info you need!
 Which means you can literally look up any day of the year and put in a location and you will know when the sun will set.

-Winter and Summer weddings will obviously have a different sun set time, and it’s an important factor to consider when planning a wedding for a particular season.
+Winter and Summer weddings will obviously have a different sun set time and it’s an important factor to consider when planning your wedding for a particular season.

 What’s so good about Golden Hour?